Re-Tiper/Special_Topic_Latex/README.md

 # Special Topic Latex

 This directory contains the latex code and the pdf file of my special topic work with the title: "Foundations of Financial Mathematics and Implementation of Models in Option Valuation".
 The whole 100 pages long text is in greek.
-Conducted as part of the subject “Special Topics” in my university, this "book" expands on the article: Implementation and calibration of the Heston stochastic volatility model (see repository Heston_SV_Model) by including additional theory, rigorous proofs, and various implementations of models in topics such as market forecasting and numerical methods in derivatives pricing.<br>
+Conducted as part of the subject “Special Topics” at my university, this "book" expands on the article: Implementation and calibration of the Heston stochastic volatility model (see repository Heston_SV_Model) by including additional theory, rigorous proofs, and various implementations of models in topics such as market forecasting and numerical methods in derivatives pricing.<br>

 ## Abstract